 It is intended that the Board should meet regularly so that all directors are kept updated with the business development of the Group.
 Special meetings the Board will be convened if the situation requires so.
-For the year ended 31 December 2013, the Board convened a total of four Board meetings and the individual attendance record of the Directors is tabulated as follows:
+For the year ended 31 December 2014, the Board convened a total of four Board meetings and the individual attendance record of the Directors is tabulated as follows:

+Attendance

+Mr. Zhang Jingzhang (Chairman) 4/4

-Mr. Zhang Jianming (Chief Executive Officer) 4/4
+Mr. Zhang Jianming (Chief Executive Officer) 3/4

-Professor Helmut Helmar Franz 4/4
+Professor Helmut Helmar Franz 3/4

-Mr. Zhang Jianguo 3/4
+Mr. Zhang Jianguo 4/4

 Mr. Zhang Jianfeng 4/4

 Ms. Chen Ningning 4/4

-Non-executive Directors

-Mr. Guo Mingguang 4/4

-Mr. Liu Jianbo 4/4
+Mr. Guo Mingguang 3/4 Mr. Liu Jianbo 4/4

-Independent Non-executive Directors

 Mr. Gao Xunxian 4/4

 Mr. Lou Baijun 4/4

-Dr. Steven Chow 1/4
+Dr. Steven Chow 4/4

-Mr. Jin Hailiang (1) 2/2
+Mr. Jin Hailiang 4/4

-Mr. Dai Guowah (2) 2/2

-Notes:

-- Mr. Jin Hailiang was appointed as independent non-executive director on 28 March 2013 and attended the two board meetings held after his appointment. - Mr. Dai Guowah resigned as independent non-executive director on 28 March 2013 and attended the two board meetings held prior to his resignation.